Canon 77D vs Fujifilm X-T2

 |9.||Canon T6||Y||mono / mono||-||-||mini||2.0||Y||Y||-|

 |10.||Canon T6i||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 |11.||Canon T6s||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 |16.||Fujifilm X-Pro2||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the 77D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 , while the 77D does not have a direct successor.
+Both the 77D and the X-T2 have been discontinued, but can regularly be found used on ebay.
+The X-T2 was replaced by the Fujifilm X-T3 , while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 77D Manual (free pdf) or the online Fujifilm X-T2 Manual.